ArmandoLuz/Bank/README.md

 ![PyQt](https://img.shields.io/badge/Framework-PyQt5-blue)

 ### Index
-This project aims to build a digital database, based on the Python language for building the system and on the PyQt framework for building the graphical interfaces.
+This project aims to build a digital bank, based on the Python language for building the system and on the PyQt framework for building the graphical interfaces.